ese-detkin-lab/ese5190-2022-lab1-firefly/README.md

 ## Part 4.4 Custom Visualizer
 This part deals with a designed visualizer to recognize gestures, write proper information out and shine with different colors by the neopixel.
+The visualizer first recognizes a certain gesture(from up, down, left, right), and then provides a sentence on the text editor according to the gesture.
+Different colors will also be shown on the neopixel with the gesture as a reminder.
+Then there's a 0.3 second sleeping time, in order to prevent an error or overlap of identifying gestures within a short time.
 Here is also a short video:

 ![Avatar](./images/visualizer.gif)